PROFESSIONAL CAREER: CHINA, USA, CANADA, EL SALVADOR, BRAZIL (2014 - PRESENT)

 3x Liga Mayor de Baloncesto National Scoring Champion (2x 2018, 2019)

 2x LatinBasket Liga Mayor de Baloncesto All Second Team Selection (2017, 2018)

 Member of San Salvador BC (Liga de Las Americas, 2018)

 3rd All-Time Leading Scorer in PACWEST College Conference History (1259 points)

 Despite his high school accomplishments, Colorado received little interest heading into college.
 He eventually landed at Quest University (Squamish, B.C.) in the Pacwest Conference where he played four years of varsity basketball and was a major part in helping to turn around a perennial bottom-feeding program.
 Quest notched back-to-back bronze medals and as the host team finished fifth in the country in Jose's senior season.
 It was the culmination of an enormous four-year turn around as the team had never made the playoffs prior to Jose's arrival.

-The Kitchener native graduated as the PACWEST conference's second all-time leading scorer, Quest University's all-time leading scorer, a three-time conference all-star, a national tournament all-star and was recognized as the Academic Athlete of the Year, averaging a 3.91 GPA in his final season.
+The Kitchener native graduated as the PACWEST conference's second all-time leading scorer (currently third as of 2019), Quest University's all-time leading scorer (still standing), a three-time conference all-star, a national tournament all-star and was recognized as the Academic Athlete of the Year, averaging a 3.91 GPA in his final season.

 HIGH SCHOOL: GRAND RIVER COLLEGIATE (CLASS OF 2009)

 Often overshadowed by his sibling's basketball exploits, Jose eventually put together a solid high school career at Grand River Collegiate when given the reigns to the team.